cyrusbuilt/CyGarage/README.md

 - tools/clear_flash.sh - Completely clears the flash memory on the ESP8266 of all data (including firmware).

 - tools/serial_monitor.sh - Just runs the serial monitor.
 Pretty much the same as clicking 'Monitor' in the platformio menu, but uses its own settings instead of those found in platformio.ini.

+## Mobile App

+If you choose not to integrate with OpenHAB, you can get similar functionality using the mobile app for iOS and Android located [here](https://github.com/cyrusbuilt/CyGarageMobile).